-Consider using switch expressions instead of switch statements and converting any switch statement to the corresponding switch expression.

-Prefer basic enum types with switch expressions to enable the static completeness for the cases.

-For switch statements, adopt a coding style that requires every nonempty case statement to be terminated with a break statement.
-Alternatively, if a direct fall through from one nonempty case to another is required that would violate the coding style, then this should be clearly documented by a comment, preferably one recognized by the analysis tool used.

-Adopt a coding style that permits the selected language processor and analysis tools to verify that all cases are covered.
-Where this is not possible, use a default clause that diagnoses the error.

-Adopt a coding style that requires the default clause to be the last clause in the switch statement to assist the maintenance of complex switch statements.
-This also applies to switch expressions where coverage is not checked by the language.
+Adopt a coding style that requires the default clause to be the last clause in the switch statement to assist the maintenance of complex switch statements or expressions.

-6.28 Demarcation of control flow [EOJ]
+6.28 Non-demarcation of control flow [EOJ]

 6.28.1 Applicability to language

 Java lacks a keyword for an explicit terminator.
-Therefore, it may not be readily apparent which statements are part of a loop construct or an if statement.
+Therefore, it is often not be readily apparent which statements are part of a loop construct or an if statement.

 Consider the following section of code: